philip-lambert/word-ladder/README.md

 * Start and end words don't necessarily have to be present in the dictionary
 * Returning more than one path is valid, assuming they all have the same length.
 I.e. if the dictionary contained two paths of the same length, they would both be returned.

+From the example start/end words I've made the following assumptions.
+A word is invalid if: -
+* It is not exactly 4 characters long
+* It contains any spaces
+* It contains any non-alphabetic characters

 ## Project Structure
 Ordinarily I'd structure this into three projects: -
 * WordLadder (command line application) Simple executable which uses...